 2. Quality over Quantity

-Buying less, but of better quality clothes might cost you a little more, than purchasing cheap ones, but it will worth it in the long term.
-A cheap, bad quality garment will last only a few wears after it’s shredded to pieces, whereas one of a better quality be in your closet much longer.
+Buying less, but of better quality clothes might cost you a little more, than purchasing cheap ones, but it will be worth it in the long term.
+A cheap, bad-quality garment will last only a few wears after it’s shredded to pieces, whereas one of better quality is in your closet much longer.
 It costs more, but you will only need one.
 Having fewer quality items instead of many bad quality ones is much better and will reduce your carbon footprint as well.

 3. Support sustainable and ethical brands

 Fast fashion is popular among consumers exactly because is fast and affordable.
-Items are trendy and last one season, so you can easily end un with a wardrobe that needs to be renewed for the next.
-However, the rise of more and more brands that promote transparency and friendly to the environment ways makes it so easy to get a hold of ethical and ecologically conscious made items.
-Some wildly popular among the fashion enthusiasts are Reformation, Stella McCartney, and Simon Miller.
+Items are trendy and last one season, so you can easily end up with a wardrobe that needs to be renewed for the next.
+However, the rise of more and more brands that promote transparency and are friendly to the environment ways makes it so easy to get a hold of ethical and ecologically conscious made items.

 4. Shop and wear vintage

 Buy more second-hand clothes and accessories.
 This is a way to have in your possession a unique piece, but you also partake in extending the life cycle of a garment.
-This responsible and mindful way of succumbing in fashion will also benefit your wallet since you are paying less from the original price of an item.
-There are zero emissions, waisted water, or unethical labor involved in making a used piece since it already exists.
+This responsible and mindful way of succumbing to fashion will also benefit your wallet since you are paying less than the original price of an item.
+There are zero emissions, wasted water, or unethical labor involved in making a used piece since it already exists.
 See?
 Sustainability and fashion are mostly about being smart. 😉

 5. Choose your fabrics wisely